-Attention must be paid to the fact that the LP_ALE_b signals deasserts at the same time as the CSx_b will assert (see MPC5200 Hardware Specification for more details about the Local Plus timing).
-A board trace delay then might cause the LP_ALE_b to deassert 'later' than the CS falling edge, thus causing Data to be latched instead of an Address.
-To avoid this problem a register (driven by the PCI_CLK, with LP_ALE_b gating the clock itself) can be used.
-Please refer to the latest Errata sheet of the MPC5200 regarding limitations of the LP_ALE_b signal implementation and its workarounds.
+Attention must be paid to the fact that the ALE_b signals deasserts at the same time as the CSx_b will asserts (see <Blue>Figure on page 20).
+A board trace delay then might cause the LP_ALE_b to be deasserts 'later' than the CS falling edge, thus causing Data to be latched instead of an Address.
+To avoid this problem either a register (driven by the PCI_CLK, with LP_ALE_b gating the clock itself) or an edge-driven latch (using the falling edge) can be used.